waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ### Impact / Considerations

-Moving forward I will need to consider the need of the end user,
+Moving forward I will need to consider the need of the end user, the usefulness impacts the project because if it is not useful or not a real need nobody will have a need  for it and it will not be used

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this principle.

 ## Findable